Professional Certification Exam Study Guide

 The basic training series is great preparation for learning the basics of ObservePoint and best practices for tag validation.
 You should be familiar with the content of these classes:

 In addition, it is recommended that you have hands-on experience with creating and running audits and web journeys in ObservePoint and knowledge of the Administrator functions.

 The four major categories of the exam cover audits, audit reports, web journeys, and rules.
 While the questions will include other topics, the the exam is weighted towards these main topics by the number of questions in each category.
 There are no questions on AppAssurance, LiveConnect or CampaignAssurance.

 This exam assumes you are familiar with web analytics, though it doesn't require you to know any one particular technology.
 Web analytics examples will be generic enough to be understandable by anyone regardless of the analytics tool they use.

 The types of questions on the exam are multiple choice and true/false.
-Some questions may show a screen shot or other image and ask you to answer questions about it.
 There are no essay, short answer or fill-in-the-blank questions.
 Some questions present several answers plus two additional options: "All of the answers are correct" and "None of the answers are correct."
 Other questions have more than one correct answer and you will need to choose all the correct ones.
 Regardless of how many correct answers a question has, each question is worth one point.